Christabel951/alx-system_engineering-devops/0x00-shell_basics/README.md

 * 3-listfiles script displays content of current directory in long format.
 * 4-listmorefiles script display all current directory content including hidden
 * 5-listfilesdigitsonly script display all content in current directory in long formart with the user and group IDs in number.
+* Create script that creates a holberton directory in /tmp/